 A graduate student wishing to withdraw from the university and terminate his or her graduate student standing may do so by submitting an email or letter to the Graduate School at gradschool@umd.edu.
 The Graduate School will cancel the student's admission status effective the date the letter is received.
-If the student is registered for classes at the time of their resignation, they must complete the "Degree-Seeking Graduate Student Withdrawal Form" and submit it to the Office of the University Registrar.
-A graduate student seeking to return to UMD after resigning must reapply for admission and is subject to all graduate program and Graduate School requirements.
+If the student is registered for classes which have not started at the time of resignation, the student must submit a completed Cancellation of Registration Form which is located at registrar.umd.edu/ registration/separating-university/cancelregistration.
+If the student is registered for classes which have already met at the time of their resignation, they must complete the "Degree-Seeking Graduate Student Withdrawal Form" and submit it to the Office of the University Registrar.
+A graduate student seeking to return to UMD after resigning must reapply for admission and is subject to all graduate program and Graduate

+School requirements.
 They may be required to repeat previously taken courses.

-For more information, visit academiccatalog. umd.edu/graduate/policies/registrationpolicies/#resignation-from-the-university.
+For more information, visit academiccatalog. umd.edu/graduate/policies/registration-policies/#resignation-from-the-university.